-Does your website already get 1 million monthly visitors and you want to know if your revenue is on target?

-Or are you trying to work out the right niche or business model to get into?

-These are all good questions when starting an online business.

-**Newer snapshot**

-Are you a website owner already getting 1 million monthly visitors, and want to know if your revenue is on target?
+Or perhaps you're a website owner already getting 1 million monthly visitors and want to know if your revenue is on target?

 Or are you trying to find the right niche or business model to get into?

 These are all good questions when starting an online business.